Cycling in kyrgyzstan

 Cycling in Kyrgyzstan – practical bike touring guide

-Ever since I saw some pictures of Karakol Valley on my friend’s Facebook, I dreamt of cycling in Kyrgyzstan.
-This little-known post-soviet country is sometimes called the Switzerland of Central Asia.
-In my opinion, Kyrgyzstan is Switzerland squared.
-Not only are the mountains 3000 meters higher than the majestic Swiss Alps.
-The valleys are vast […]
+Since I saw pictures of Karakol Valley on my friend’s Facebook, I have dreamt of cycling in Kyrgyzstan.
+This little-known post-Soviet country is sometimes called the Switzerland of Central Asia.
+In my opinion, Kyrgyzstan is like Switzerland but on steroids.
+Not only are the mountains 3000 meters higher than the […]

 Spanie na dziko w Macedonii